BIO-150 Principles of Evolution

 - Two oral reports

 Access the bookstore website at www.ndm.bncollege.com for textbook information.

-ii.
-No electronic phones or other devices should be accessible during exams.
-Please silence cell phones for lecture.
+- No electronic phones or other devices should be accessible during exams.

-iii.
-No more than 3 absences will be permitted for a student to pass this course.
-Arrivals 20 min late are considered absences.
+- No more than three absences will be permitted for a student to pass this course.
+Any arrival 20 minutes late is considered an absence.

-vii.
-No assignments submitted by email (including email attachments) will be accepted.
+- Assignments submitted by email (including e-mail attachments) will not be accepted.